logo

 Abstract

-The deployment of carbon dioxide removal (CDR) is crucial for achieving global and national net-zero emissions targets.
-This study analyzes how CDR methods are integrated into 41 Long-term Low Emission Development Strategies (LT-LEDS) submitted to the UNFCCC before 2022.
-It finds that enhancing forest and soil carbon sinks are the most prevalent strategies, but quantification is limited.
-Most strategies rely on forests to achieve net-zero, and those quantifying both residual emissions and CDR highlight constraints like wildfire risks and limited geological CO2 storage capacity, emphasizing the need for international cooperation.
-The study concludes that the UNFCCC needs to strengthen its reporting requirements on long-term national climate strategies.
+The deployment of carbon dioxide removal is essential to reach global and national net-zero emissions targets, but little attention has been paid to its practical deployment by countries.
+Here, we analyse how carbon dioxide removal methods are integrated into 41 of the 50 Long-term Low Emission Development Strategies submitted to the United Nations Framework Convention on Climate Change before 2022.
+We show that enhancing forest and soil carbon sinks are the most advocated strategies but are only explicitly quantified in 12.
+Residual emissions by 2050 are only quantified in 20 strategies and most of them use forests to achieve national net-zero targets.
+Strategies that quantify both residual emissions and carbon dioxide removal identify national constraints, such as wildfire risks to forests and limited geological CO2 storage capacity.
+These strategies also highlight the need for international cooperation.
+Taken together, we suggest that the UNFCCC should urgently strengthen its reporting requirements on long-term national climate strategies.

 Publisher